Does Wisconsin tax military retirement income?

 Military pay that is exempt for federal tax purposes is also exempt for Wisconsin.
 For example, military pay that qualifies for the federal combat pay exclusion is also exempt for Wisconsin tax purposes.

-In addition, if you were a member of the Reserves or National Guard and served on active duty, you may subtract any military pay that is included on your W-2 and was:
+In addition, if you were a member of the Reserves or National Guard and served on active duty, you may subtract any military pay that is included on your W-2 and meets all of the following:

-- Received after being called into active federal service or into special state service authorized by the federal Department of Defense, and
+- Received after being called into active federal service or into special state service authorized by the federal Department of Defense

 CAUTION: The subtraction only applies to members of the Reserves or National Guard who are called into active federal service under 10 USC 12302(a) or 10 USC 12304 or into special state service under 32 USC 502(f).
 However, it does not apply to pay that members of the Reserves and National Guard receive for their weekend or two-week annual training.
 It also does not apply to a person who is serving on active duty or full-time duty in the active guard reserve (AGR) program.